In the 1880s he stood squarely with one foot in railroading and one foot in law enforcement.

 When John James Fulford died forty years later he was best remembered for his twenty-year career as station master for the Texas & Pacific railroad.
 But before his T&P career, Fulford was a Fort Worth police officer, and even though he was on the force less than three years, he participated in two of Cowtown’s wildest and wooliest events:

-In 1886 Fulford was shot in both legs and the abdomen at the Battle of Buttermilk Junction.
+Both coal smoke and gun smoke were in the air in 1886 when Fulford was shot in both legs and the abdomen at the Battle of Buttermilk Junction.

 Newspapers were the GoFundMe of that era.
 The Fort Worth Gazette sponsored a drive to collect money to help Fulford pay for his medical bills.
 By July 7 he had recovered from his injuries and was back on duty, helping to catch a horse thief.

-And in 1887, after Luke Short shot Jim Courtright, Fulford testified that Courtright’s revolver seemed to have jammed.
+And in 1887 gun smoke was in the air when Luke Short shot Jim Courtright.
+Fulford later testified that Courtright’s revolver seemed to have jammed.
 Fulford also testified that Courtright spoke his dying words to him: “Ful, they’ve got me.”

 During his career as policeman and depot master, Fulford arrested drunks and pickpockets, chased petty thieves and diamond thieves, jailed conmen, and came to the aid of victims of horse-and-buggy accidents and sometimes even young lovers.